khaos77/khaos77/README.md

 ##
 Hello, I'm Khaos!

-Currently a beginner, taking tiny baby steps in studying Python.
+Currently a beginner and curious about the way things work on backstage.

 :black_heart: I chose this name as a representation of my current state of chaos while seeking my true self and path in this chaotic world.
 It also reflects my deep appreciation for mathematical chaos theory.